flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 5. Input containing single letter words,
 6. Input containing mixed blanks.

-These test cases are in the linked directory, where `.in` is the input, `test_no.out` is the expected output and `results.out` is the generated output.
+These test cases are in the linked directory with the input.

 Thanks to test case 2, we find that the program has a bug - If the final non-empty line is not terminated by a newline, the line count is off by one.